 Evaluating Carbon Removal Solutions at Fall Line

-in the United States in 2020.
+Agriculture sits in a unique position in the context of climate change.
+The industry is responsible for a tremendous amount of emissions; the EPA estimated that agriculture accounts for 11% of greenhouse gas emissions in the United States in 2020.
 However, soil is a major carbon sink and land and biomass are critical components of the carbon cycle.
 At Fall Line, we believe that landowners and farmers can be stakeholders in carbon dioxide removal, “CDR”.

 We have focused our investment strategy on CDR solutions that require large quantities of land or utilize agricultural feedstocks, these include: soil carbon, afforestation, enhanced weathering, biochar, and bioenergy carbon capture and storage.
 From a venture and project funding perspective, discussions around carbon removal technologies frequently focus on quantity, permanence, measurability, and scalability.
 Our farmland fund gives us a unique view into how implementing these new technologies and working with CDR startups will fit into current land management and farming practices, which will be critical to scaling these technologies.
 In this article, we share how we evaluate CDR technologies for Fall Line’s farmland and our experience with driving farmer adoption.